wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 For our final project, we'll source a dataset from the US Census Bureau API.
 This dataset will include individual demographic information - such as age, gender and race - as well as education level and salary.
 Our machine learning model will predict whether an individual is likely to earn a yearly income below a certain threshold.

 ### Project Objective
 Users will see if their income is projected to be below the yearly threshold.
-For individuals who are interested, we'll also provide resources to help individuals reach their career and life goals.
+For individuals who are interested, we'll also provide resources to help them reach their career and life goals.

 ![](HealthyPeopleGraphic.png)